Sinkhole Insurance: What It Covers, Cost & Who Needs It

 When a licensed professional geologist or geotechnical engineer confirms that your property has sustained sinkhole-related damage, a sinkhole endorsement will generally pay for:

-• Structural damage — Walls, floors, ceilings, roof, and other structural components that are compromised by sinkhole activity
+• Structural damage to walls, floors, ceilings, roof, and other structural components compromised by sinkhole activity

-• Foundation repair — Stabilization, underpinning, grouting, and other engineering solutions to restore your home's structural integrity
+• Foundation repair including stabilization, underpinning, grouting, and other engineering solutions to restore your home's structural integrity

-• Ground and land stabilization — The soil remediation or compaction grouting needed to fill or stabilize the underlying void
+• Ground and land stabilization covering the soil remediation or compaction grouting needed to fill or stabilize the underlying void

-• Additional living expenses — Temporary housing costs if the damage renders your home uninhabitable during repairs
+• Additional living expenses for temporary housing costs if the damage renders your home uninhabitable during repairs

 Pros